-I was back on Bryher today, having a go at finding the elusive dwarf pansy.
+I was back on Bryher today, having another go at finding the elusive dwarf pansy.
 As was becoming a daily ritual, I engaged in friendly conversation with my fellow passengers on the Seahorse as it made its leisurely way out of St Mary’s Quay.

 “That’s a fancy bit of kit you’ve got there,” one man said, gesturing at the camera hanging from my neck, “What are you hoping to photograph?”

 I told them about my mission to find the dwarf pansy, to which the man said, “Ah yes, such a shame about the flowers this year.”

 I supposed he was referring to the recent snowfall, which had pushed the growth and emergence of the Scilly wildflowers back a few weeks.
 Still, I didn’t like his pessimism and although I smiled politely I was feeling confident.
 The weather had been and still was beautiful, and I was here to find the dwarf pansy.
 So when the boat docked and I hopped onto dry land I strode towards Rushy Bay with steely confidence.
 The sun was already beating down and incidentally I would later regret not covering my sore, red ears from that beating sun.
 Meanwhile, I was on my hands and knees peering at grass and getting some very strange looks from passers-by.
 I found my tiny purple flower from last visit, which I vowed to ask the tour guide about on my walk that afternoon.